Knerten0815/masters-thesis/content/introduction.typ

 Collectively, these improvements would transform spectra analysis from a primarily expert-driven process to a more accessible, efficient, and reliable analytical methodology.

 == Objectives <objectives>
-// #TODO[Falls du Forschungsfragen hast, kannst du die hier mit reinpacken.]
-This thesis aims to enhance the interpretation of molecular similarity in the ChemSpaceExplorer through improved visualization techniques.
+This thesis aims to enhance the interpretation of molecular similarity relationships through improved visualization techniques and quantitative analysis.
 The primary objectives are:

-+ *Develop an intuitive visual representation* of the similarity relationship of an unknown compound to a group of analogue molecules.

-// + *Design methods to quantify and visualize density variations* in chemical space, enabling analysts to assess confidence levels in returned analogues based on neighborhood characteristics.

-// + *Create algorithms for adaptive selection of analogues* that account for local density variations in chemical space, ensuring that presented compounds offer meaningful structural insights regardless of the query spectrum's location.

-+ *Evaluate the visualization approach* and compare it to other group similarity metrics.

-+ *Integrate into the ChemSpaceExplorer backend*, enhancing its capability to support structural elucidation of unknown compounds.
++ *Develop Stacked Similarity Maps*, a novel visualization technique that represents similarity relationships within groups of analogue compounds by extending traditional pairwise similarity maps to multi-compound scenarios.

++ *Design and validate group similarity metrics* including Stacked Group Similarity (SGS) and Stacked Query Similarity (SQS) that quantify relationships between query compounds and analogue groups, enabling systematic evaluation of similarity visualization approaches.

++ *Investigate optimal group size selection* through comprehensive benchmarking across different similarity contexts, providing evidence-based recommendations for analogue selection in chemical space exploration.

++ *Implement the visualization techniques as a reusable module*, contributing to the ChemSpaceExplorer codebase with a comprehensive Python implementation supporting multiple fingerprint algorithms and visualization formats.

-The research will focus on algorithmic development and visualization design, with evaluation based on computational validation against known molecular structures and objective performance metrics compared to existing approaches.
-Through these objectives, this thesis aims to transform the presentation of molecular similarity from abstract numerical values to rich, interpretable visual representations that leverage human pattern recognition capabilities while maintaining scientific rigor.
+The research focuses on algorithmic development, quantitative evaluation, and practical implementation, with validation based on computational benchmarking using established molecular datasets and comparison against existing similarity measures.
+Through these objectives, this thesis aims to advance the field of molecular similarity visualization by providing both theoretical insights and practical tools for chemical space analysis.

 // === Notes
 // What is a good default for the amount of analogues returned by the analogue search in the ChemSpaceExplorer?